RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/why-arent-you-using-ruby/Jim Weirich - Why aren't you using Ruby.md

 just having it turn and look at you the

 first time.
-I did it I had a bug in my

-advance you know advance or back up

-logic and it zero difficulty a target

-like just attacked me so we're going

-slow in that part all right so summary
+I did it I had a bug in my advance you know advance or back up logic and it zero difficulty a target  like just attacked me so we're going  slow in that part all right so summary.

-this is real-time programming I have to
+this is real-time programming.

-send that drone come in I'll come in at

-every 50 milliseconds or so just so it

-doesn't lose the data stream otherwise

-it will shut down and hover and land I'm

-using threads although I want to switch
+I have to send that drone come in I'll come in at every 50 milliseconds or so just so it doesn't lose the data stream otherwise it will shut down and hover and land I'm using threads although I want to switch

 around to you celluloid and an actor